DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Method

 \subsection{Graph Transformer architecture}

-As shown in Figure~\ref{fig:pipeline}, each layer in \DGT consists of two towers (i.e., the target node tower and the context node tower) to encode the target nodes and the context nodes separately.
+As shown in Figure~\ref{fig:pipeline}, each layer in \our consists of two towers (i.e., the target node tower and the context node tower) to encode the target nodes and the context nodes separately.
 The same set of parameters are shared between two towers.
 The two-tower structure is motivated by the fact that nodes within each group are sampled independently but there exist neighborhood relationships between inter-group nodes.
-Only attending inter-group nodes help \DGT better capture this context information without fusing representations from irrelevant nodes.
-The details are as follows: \begin{itemize} [noitemsep,topsep=0pt,leftmargin=3mm ] \item First, we compute the self-attentions that are used to aggregate information from target nodes to context nodes (denote as ``$\text{ctx}$'') and from context nodes to target nodes (denote as ``$\text{tgt}$'').
-Let define $\smash{\mathbf{H}_\text{ctx}^{(\ell)}} \in \mathbb{R}^{|\mathcal{V}_\text{ctx}| \times d}$ as the $\ell$-th layer output of the context-node tower and $\smash{\mathbf{H}_\text{tgt}^{(\ell)}} \in \mathbb{R}^{|\mathcal{V}_\text{tgt}| \times d}$ as the $\ell$-th layer output of the target-node tower.
-Then, the $\ell$th layer self-attention is computed as
+Only attending inter-group nodes help \our better capture this context information without fusing representations from irrelevant nodes.
+In the following, we provide details on the context node tower and the detailed formulation for the target node tower can be obtained by switching ``ctx'' with ``tgt''.